uarizona-fnsv/bootstrap/docs/components/progress.md

 ## Backgrounds

 Use background utility classes to change the appearance of individual progress bars.
+A few examples are provided, however, any `bg-*` utility can be used to color a progress bar.

 <example>
 <div class="progress">